 When we cannot see the way forward, God wants us to stand firm.

 - It is a time to rest and renew our strength in preparation for what is going to happen next.
-Like soldiers who retreat and rest before their next battle.
+Like soldiers who retreat and rest before their next battle and get ourselves ready.

 - While we rest, we tend to our responsibilities: the sick or broken need healing, what is wrong needs to be fixed, we strengthen what remains and prepare for the future.

-- If change put us in a new position in the battle field, we set up camp and prepare for instructions.
+- If change puts us in a new position in the battle field, we set up camp and prepare for instructions.

 When God speaks to us, when He give us our marching orders, it will come with clear instructions how to move on and what to do.
 James 1:5